Your Retirement Plan in Bankruptcy

 • Chapter 7 bankruptcy.
 If you receive a monthly payment from a pension or retirement account, the court will consider it income that gets figured into your Chapter 7 means test qualification.
 In a Chapter 7 bankruptcy, the bankruptcy court cannot take any retirement benefits that are necessary for your support, but it could take amounts over and above what you need for your support and use it to repay your creditors.

-Finding out what will happen to your retirement funds in bankruptcy is important.
+Understanding what will happen to your retirement funds in bankruptcy is crucial.
 Many people at the "withdrawing retirement funds" stage of life are often judgment proof and don't need to file for bankruptcy.
 It's prudent to protect your interests by meeting with a qualified bankruptcy lawyer.

 Need More Bankruptcy Help?